Phase 2: oref0-setup.sh¶

 (Interested in the development repositories?
 See this shell script.)

-(If you did the above, skip this) Manual Installation¶
+(If you did the above, skip this and go on to Step 1) Manual Installation¶

 If you prefer to install the dependencies yourself, the following Debian/Ubuntu packages are required: